 The mission of the CFT Master's program is to prepare competent, effective therapists for clinical practice and advancement of the marriage and family therapy discipline.
 The program seeks to train professionals who demonstrate superior therapeutic skills, ethical integrity, intellectual curiosity, and a sincere commitment to working with families from diverse populations.

-Application to the program is made through the University of Maryland Graduate School website, https://gradschool.umd.edu/admissions/application-process/step-step-guide-applying.
+Application to the program is made through the University of Maryland Graduate School website, https://gradschool.umd.edu/admissions/application-process/step-step-guide-applying and through sibmission of a supplemental Couple and Family Therapy Application Form to the CFT program faculty.
 The Department of Family Science admits students in the fall semester only.
-The deadline for submitting the Graduate School Application and the Couple and Family Therapy Application Form is January 17 (January 6 for international students and citizens living abroad).
+The deadline for submitting the Graduate School Application and the Couple and Family Therapy Application Form is January 15 (January 6 for international students and citizens living abroad).
 Students are strongly encouraged to apply before the deadline date.
 See also http://sph.umd.edu/department/fmsc/cft-admissions.

 *Minimum length of time is the shortest time possible that a student could complete the program (i.e., a student doubled up on coursework one semester and was able to graduate early).
 Advertised length of time is how long the program is designed to complete as written.
 Maximum length of time is the maximum allowable time in which a student could finish the program (i.e., if a student needed to take time off due to illness, family responsibilities, etc.).

 **Programs are only required to provide data on the past 10 years/cohort or since the program was initial accredited, whichever is shorter.

 ***This is defined as the percentage of graduates from the cohort year listed that are employed within 3 years of their graduation utilizing skills learned in the COAMFTE accredited program.
 Masters and Doctoral programs are required to provide this information.
 Post-Degree programs are encouraged to share this with the public.